Seni Pramoj: Free Thai Movement

 Japanese forces invaded Thailand early on the morning of 8 December 1941, shortly after the attack on the United States at Pearl Harbor, Hawaii.
 The Prime Minister, Field Marshal Plaek Phibunsongkhram, ordered a ceasefire at noon, entering into an armistice that allowed the Japanese to use Thai military installations in their invasion of Malaya and Burma.
 On 21 December, a formal military alliance with Japan was concluded.

 The Phibun government declared war on Great Britain and the United States on 25 January 1942.
-Although the Thai ambassador in London delivered Thailand's declaration of war to the British administration, Seni refused to do so.
+Although the Thai ambassador in London delivered Thailand's declaration of war to the British government, Seni refused to do so.
 Instead, he considered organising a resistance movement in the United States.

 Following a late morning interview with Secretary Cordell Hull on 8 December, Seni returned to his legation to confer with his staff.
 The ambassador and his staff unanimously decided to cast their lot with the Allies.
-Late the same afternoon, he returned to the State Department to offer their services to the Allied cause.
+Later that afternoon, he returned to the State Department to offer their services to the Allied cause.
 Blaming pro-Japanese elements for the early Thai surrender, he spoke to Hull of unfreezing Thai assets in the United States for further prosecution of the war and suggested that the Thais in the country might "organise and preserve a government of true patriotic, liberty-loving Thais while his government is in the clutches of Japan."

 The State Department decided to act as if Seni continued to represent Thailand.
 This enabled him to tap into the frozen Thai assets.
 When asked to draw up a list of "reliable and influential Thai nationals known to be definitely patriotic and anti-Japanese" by the State Department (at the suggestion of John P. Davies), Seni named Regent Pridi Phanomyong, politicians Khuang Aphaiwong and Wilat Osathanon, and diplomats Phraya Sisena and Direk Jayanama as "reliables".

 Seni advanced plans to mobilise Thai volunteers in support of the Allies.
 Beyond the legation staffers and their families, most other Thai residents were students enrolled at colleges and universities, including institutions such as Harvard, the Massachusetts Institute of Technology, and Cornell.
 Many chose to stay following the Thai declaration of war in January, refusing repatriation.
 Most, like Seni, saw their nation as a victim of Japanese aggression.